PabloSanchez87/Google-IT-Automation/2-Using_Python_to_Interact_with_the_Operating_System/Module-6/7-Creating_Bash_scripts_example.md

 # Creating Bash Scripts

-This document contains code and explanation used in creating bash scripts, as seen in the instructional video.

 ### Bash Script Code Example 1
 ```bash
 #!/bin/bash  # This line specifies that the script should be executed using the Bash shell